3. Getting Started¶

 Alternatively it is possible to issue a query via POST directly by setting

-the content type to application/sparql-query
+the content type to application/sparql-query as shown below:

 curl -i -X POST localhost:12110/datastores/family/sparql -H "Content-Type: application/sparql-query" -d "PREFIX : <https://oxfordsemantic.tech/RDFox/getting-started/> SELECT ?p ?n WHERE { ?p a :Person . ?p :forename ?n }"